fabiangreffrath/woof/README.md

  * The IWAD files shipped with the "Doom 3: BFG Edition" and the ones published by the Freedoom project are now supported.
  * The level building code has been upgraded to use unsigned data types internally, which allows for loading maps that have been built in "extended nodes" format.
  * Furthermore, maps using nodes in DeePBSP and (compressed or uncompressed) ZDBSP formats can now be loaded.
- * The renderer has been upgraded to use 32-bit integer variables internally, which fixes crashes in levels with extreme heights or height differences (e.g. ludicrm.wad MAP03).
+ * The renderer has been upgraded to use 32-bit integer types internally (64-bit integer types in parts since Woof!
+3.0.0), which fixes crashes in levels with extreme heights or height differences (e.g. ludicrm.wad MAP03 or Eviternity.wad MAP27).
  * A crash when loading maps with too short REJECT matrices has been fixed.
  * A crash when loading maps with too short BLOCKMAP lumps has been fixed (since Woof!
 1.2.0).
  * The port is now more forgiving when composing textures with missing patches (which will be substituted by a dummy patch) or empty columns (which will be treated as transparent areas).